marinasundstrom/todo-app/docs/design.md

 The consequence is that if two instances of an entity type share the same identity (Id) then they represent the same thing, regardless of whether the values of their properties are different.
 Then the challenge is about determine which individual representation is most up-to-date.

+#### Aggregates

+When an entity is dependant on another they  form what is called an "Aggregate".

+Technically belongs here, but check the section "Aggregates" below.

 ### Value Objects

 Value Objects are objects whose equality with other objects (of the same kind) is determined by the equality of the values of their respective properties.